rust-stuco/lectures/week2/ownership_p1.md

 * In memory, references are just like pointers
 * In practice, they have a couple of constraints that make them safer

 ---

 # Reference Constraints

-* Mutable References are Exclusive
+* Mutable references must be exclusive
-* No Dangling References
+  * There can only be one mutable reference to a value at a time
+* There can never be dangling references

 <!--
 Outline for the next few slides
 -->

 ---